michaeldijk/breakingbadme/README.md

 #### Code
 ##### HTML
 * [Bootstrap5](https://getbootstrap.com/) - I used Bootstrap 5.0.0 BETA as my framework
 * [Favicon-Generator](https://www.favicon-generator.org/) - Used to generate the favicon icon, and code to accompany the icon
-* [Favicon-Generator](https://www.favicon-generator.org/) - Used to generate the favicon icon, and code to accompany the icon
 * [Codeply | Skelly](https://www.codeply.com/p/P0KN7DNsEq) - Used example #1, and adjusted it to suit my site/needs, as I wanted to style the dark/lightmode button on the right, center Navbar-Brand and left the links to the site, this example showed exactly how to use the Bootstrap Navbar.